gradle/gradle/design-docs/component-metadata.md

 - Rename functionality from 'versionSelection' rules to 'componentSelection' rules.
 - Default version matching will be applied first.
 Custom rules are not evaluated for any component where default version matching rejects candidate.
 - Custom rules provide a fixed selection criteria for a candidate component, without consideration of the `ModuleComponentSelector`.
-- Every defined rule must either accept or reject the candidate component.
-It is an error for a rule _not_ to specify accept or reject.
+- Every defined rule can reject the candidate component.
+If a rule does not reject the candidate, it is assumed accepted.
 - A reason must be specified when rejecting, for reporting purposes.
 - For a candidate to be considered, every defined rule must accept candidate.
 If any rule rejects the candidate, it is not considered.
 - Once a rule rejects a candidate, no other rules will be evaluated (short-circuit rules).